 Does your team flee at the site of a histogram?
-Do they nod politely but glassy-eyed when you tell them about their AdWords spending?
+Do they nod politely but glassy-eyed when you tell them about their Google Ads spending?
 Do they silently tuck away your monthly data report in their file cabinets, never again to see the light of day?
 Try putting a Google dashboard on it.

 The first step toward building a data culture is to make data accessible to everyone in your organization.
 And since Right-Sized Data is trumping Big Data these days, Google dashboards are a great way to whittle your huge mountain of Google Analytics data down to a manageable — and actionable — molehill.
 It’s one of the easiest ways you can make data digestible and more fun for every member of your team (yes, I just said fun).
 I promise: If you build it, they will come.

 A dashboard is any way of displaying a data in a meaningful way.
 It’s not a specific set of data, but rather a framework that you can easily pull data into and make it easier to understand.
 We’re going to walk through creating dashboards in Google Analytics — but we hope that there are takeaways that can apply to any of the other online tools you may use.

 How to build @googleanalytics dashboards for your boss, like a boss Click To Tweet

 Before you even think about touching a custom Google dashboard, you’ll need to do some serious thinking about what metrics are most important to you.
 Identify the KPIs (key performance indicators) that are the best proxies for your mission — the data outputs that best predict your desired organizational outcomes.

 If your organization is hoping to raise awareness about a health-related cause, you might value downloads of informational pamphlets, views of an educational video, or signups to an informational newsletter.
 If you’re seeking corporate sponsorships, you might prioritize submissions of a corporate inquiry form.
 Identify the most important pieces of information that you’ll want to check regularly.